-Inflow and Outflow Job Counts in 2021 for All Workers Source: LEHD
+Job Counts by Distance/Direction in 2011 for All Workers

+Source: LEHD

 INFLOW AND OUTFLOW OF WORKERS

 Eagle Mountain is largely a bedroom community, where most residents commute to nearby cities for work.
 Of the approximately 22,000 workers living in the city, 84% travel outside the area for employment.
 Although Eagle Mountain offers some local job opportunities, only 30% of these jobs are held by its residents, reinforcing the City's role as a residential hub where people primarily live, while working and spending much of their time in other areas.